 High quality teaching is at the forefront of our approach, with a focus on the areas that our pupils require the most in order to narrow and, over time, close the attainment gap.
 While this plan is directed at our most disadvantaged pupils, the activities and outcomes detailed below will impact on those non-disadvantaged pupils ensuring that their attainment and progress is sustained and improved alongside their peers.
-Our strategy also details activities integral to our whole school plans for education recovery after Covid.
 To ensure this is effective we will:

-- Provide high quality teaching in order to continue improving the attainment and successes of all children and to close the gap between groups; - Ensure disadvantaged pupils are considered in all that we do; - Ensure that our most disadvantaged pupils are supported financially where needed to provide equal opportunities for all; - Act in a timely manner, intervening at the earliest point possible; - Continue to maintain our high attendance figures; - Continue to provide enriching experiences including day trips, residential visits and events in school which children would not otherwise access: - Promote the well-being of our children and to ensure that they are fully supported and prepared to achieve their potential as lifelong learners striving to achieve their potential; - Make provision for socially disadvantaged pupils.
+- Provide high quality teaching in order to continue improving the attainment and successes of all children and to close the gap between groups; - Ensure disadvantaged pupils are considered in all that we do; - Ensure that our most disadvantaged pupils are supported financially where needed to provide equal opportunities for all; - Act in a timely manner, intervening at the earliest point possible; - Continue to maintain our high attendance figures; - Continue to provide enriching experiences including day trips, residential visits and events in school which children would not otherwise access; - Promote the well-being of our children and to ensure that they are fully supported and prepared to achieve their potential as lifelong learners striving to achieve their potential; - Make provision for socially disadvantaged pupils.
 We recognise that not all pupils who receive free school meals will be socially disadvantaged and not all pupils who are socially disadvantaged are registered or qualify for free school meals.